LAST UPDATED: August 20, 2019

 Q: What is synthetic rope made out of?

 A: Synthetic rope can be made from a variety of materials.
 Manufacturers can use a mixture of materials such as metal wire, nylon, polyurethane, and other synthetic plastics.

 Q: How do you install a synthetic winch rope?

 A: First you need to rid your winch of any old rope or cable.
 Then you can attach the new line's eyelet to the winch's locking mechanism.
 Once secured, your new cord can be wound up on the winch drum, and it will be all ready to go.

 With so many synthetic and steel winch cable options out there, it's crucial to find one that fits your lifestyle.
-If you need a heavy-duty rope for off-roading, the AUXMART Synthetic Winch Rope is your best option.
+If you need a heavy-duty rope, the HOOAI Synthetic Winch Rope is your best option.

-If you're looking for a less expensive product that is still high quality, you should try the HOOAI Synthetic Winch Rope.
+If you're looking for a less expensive product that is still high-quality, you should try the Ucreative 1/4 Inch x 50 Feet 7,700-Pound Synthetic Winch Line Cable Rope.